 Leadership: we support this domain by providing opportunities for involvement and employment that allow students to work with others collaboratively toward common goals

-Manhattan College offers five distinctive residence halls, all conveniently close to the center of campus.
+Manhattan College offers four distinctive residence halls, all conveniently close to the center of campus.
 Our coed halls are much more than comfortable dorms to sleep and study in, they’re also home to a tight-knit Lasallian community where you’ll develop close friendships and enjoy a wide network of support.
-The residence halls boast every amenity you need — plus a few extra!

-Our dedicated professional staff of Area Coordinators, Resident Directors, along with students serving as Resident Assistants (RAs) helps to create a safe and enjoyable living atmosphere.
+Our dedicated professional staff, along with students serving as Resident Assistants (RAs) and Learning Community Assistants (LCAs) help to create a safe and enjoyable living atmosphere.
 They strive to assist our students’ growth and to achieve our expectations of respect and civility.

 Traditional Community Living

 Jasper and Chrysostom are traditional-style dorms where two students share a bedroom and everyone on the floor shares a bathroom.
-Chrysostom houses freshman only.Back To Top
+Chrysostom houses continuing students in single-room accommodations.

 The Arches program is a learning and living community for freshmen.
 Students live together in a residence hall and take one class each semester of their freshmen year that is specifically designed for the Arches program, which incorporates cultural excursions and service projects.
 In addition, special events and activities are offered to Arches students, so they can bond, develop a sense of community, and create lasting friendships with peers, faculty and coordinators.